 is completed, whichever occurs later.
 After a third positive test, and subject to applicable federal law, a person would no longer be eligible for UI benefits.
-The Secretary of the Department of Labor would be authorized to promulgate rules and regulations to implement the requirements of the bill.
+The Secretary of Labor would be authorized to promulgate rules and regulations to implement the requirements of the bill.

-Employers would be required to report the following to the Secretary of the Department of Labor:

-- The name and address of each employee who was discharged for misconduct, as defined by employment security law; - The name and address of each applicant who was refused employment by reason of misconduct; and - Other information required by the Secretary.
+Employers would be required to report to the Secretary of Labor the name and address of each applicant who was refused employment by reason of misconduct and other information required by the Secretary.